cindywfeng/SP-app/README.md

 The first step of planning the App was creating the wireframes for the App using Figma.
 The main features I wanted to implement were:

+1. Adding and deleting skincare routines from a list
+2. Adding and deleting skincare items from a list
+3. E-mail function to send a report of the most recent routines to the user
+4. Authentication and Authorization functions

+The main **_design_** features I wanted to implement were:

 1. a **_multi-step form_** for creating the skincare routines.
 2. **_react modals_** instead of individual routes for different pages/components